+(3) In the Table to regulation 5(2) references to Canadian qualifications are references to qualifications conferred after 31 March 2000.

 (4) For the purpose of the Act section 27(2)(f), any qualification relating to a person taken to be registered under the Act Schedule 2 clause 6(1) entered in the Register of Physiotherapists under the Physiotherapists Registration Board Rules 1952 rule 20 immediately before the day on which the Act comes into operation as a qualification necessary for registration is prescribed as a qualification for registration of that person.

 [Regulation 5 amended in Gazette 30 Oct 2007 p.
-5882.]
+5882; 16 May 2008 p.
+1907-8.]

 6. Examinations